Tipi Bag or Possible Bag

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Also called a storage bag, tipi bag or possible bag.
+Tipi bag or possible bag.
 The beads are sewn with sinew in a 'lazy stitch'.
 Kroeber called the design a transverse bar or lengthened checker pattern.
 Bag is beaded on one side with a decoration of crossed and abstracted forms in red, blue, gold and green.
 The edges are also beaded with metal jingles and orange dyed horsehair decorations.
-The two-ended pitchfork type design is typically Sioux.
+The two-ended, pitchfork-type design is classic Sioux.
 It is Central Plains but not Cheyenne or Arapaho.
 Bead workers would also do this type of beading to show off their expertise so some were also made to be ornamental or given away as gifts.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome